-Have you found yourself rifling through our Instagram and our website and wondering what the hell is even the difference between coaching and therapy?
+Have you found yourself rifling through my Instagram/website and wondering what the hell is even the difference between coaching and therapy?
 Why on earth should I be working with a coach if my insurance covers therapy?

 Oh man, the questions are endless and confusing, well lucky for you I am here to clarify all the things!!!